Problems of Outsourcing and How to Deal with Them

 The team is the core of the project, so the inability to find it will definitely result in the problem with outsourcing.
 You should prioritize quality over quantity.
 It’s better to pay more money to a couple of experienced developers and be confident about their performance than pay less but receive the unsuitable product, which will need debugging.

-Avoid the monetary standpoint and think about what you want to see on the finish line.
+Avoid the monetary standpoint and think about what you want to see on the finish line, check how you can hire developers.
 Aim for making a profit in the long run, but don’t be afraid to invest in professionals today.
 Several outsourcing issues can be prevented by a simple overview of future employees’ portfolios and testing their skills in practice.

 If you spend some time assessing the candidates’ references and assigning some test tasks, you will avoid dealing with unprofessionalism later.
 Also, make sure to screen the prospective employees’ goals and values to see whether they comply with your company’s ones.